 The Office of the University Registrar will notify the Office of Financial Aid and the Office of the Bursar once an individual's eligibility is confirmed.
 The Office of the University Registrar will inform the Department of Veterans Affairs if the enrollment criteria are not met.
 Funds are subject to return if the student does not maintain a required level of enrollment.

 Click here for more general information on Veterans Benefits.

-*Graduate Stern School of Business and Graduate College of Nursing have a cap on the number of students who are eligible to receive Yellow Ribbon through their school.
-Graduate Nursing students should contact Cherrelle Evans, Scholarship Officer, via email at firstname.lastname@example.org or 212-998-5149 for eligibility specifics.
-Stern Graduate students may contact David Gordon, School Certifying Officer, via email at email@example.com or 212-998-0660 for eligibility criteria.
+*Graduate Stern School of Business, Graduate College of Nursing and Center for Urban Studies + Progress have a cap on the number of students who are eligible to receive Yellow Ribbon through their school.
+Graduate Nursing students should contact Cherrelle Evans, Scholarship Officer, via email at email@example.com or (212) 998-5149 for eligibility specifics.
+Stern Graduate students may contact David Gordon, School Certifying Officer, via email at firstname.lastname@example.org or (212) 998-0660 for eligibility criteria.
+Center for Urban Studies + Progress students may contact J.C.
+Bonilla, Director of Enrollment Services, via email at: email@example.com or (646) 997-0511 for eligibility criteria.